oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

     ```shell
     csruntimectl java list
     ```
-    The output lists the following JDKs: the latest GraalVM JDK for Java 17, OpenJDK for Java 11 and OpenJDK for Java 8.
-The JDK marked with an asterisk (OpenJDK Java 11) is the current JDK.
+    The output lists the JDKs preinstalled in Cloud Shell - GraalVM JDK for Java 17, OpenJDK for Java 11, and OpenJDK for Java 8.
+The JDK marked with an asterisk is the current JDK.

-3. Select GraalVM JDK as the current JDK:
+3. Select GraalVM JDK for Java 17 as the current JDK:

     ```shell
-    csruntimectl java set graalvmeejdk-17.x
+    csruntimectl java set graalvmeejdk-17
     ```
     You will see the confirmation message printed:
     ```shell
-    The current managed java version is set to graalvmeejdk-17.x
+    The current managed java version is set to graalvmeejdk-17
     ```

-4. Now check the version of `java`, the `native-image` generator, as well as the values of the environment variables `PATH` and `JAVA_HOME`:
+4. Now confirm the values of the environment variables `PATH` and `JAVA_HOME`, and the version of `java`, the `native-image` generator:

     ```shell
     echo $JAVA_HOME